szstonelee/gointernal/new.md

 class MyClass {
 public:
   MyClass(int v) : val_(v) {}
 private:
   int val_;
 }

-void func() {
+void foo() {
   MyClass* p = new MyClass(100); // in heap

   MyClass a(200);  // in stack, after exit func(), a will be deleted

-  delete p;
+  delete p; // if no delete, memory will leak
 }
 ```

-In Java, every object (not primitives) is allocated in heap by new (Except the compile optimization for escape)
+In Java, every object (no primitives like int, bool) is allocated in heap by new (if not optimized by compiler for escape analyzation)

 Otherwise, the reference to the object in Java is null.